 AUSTIN, Texas — The Formula 1 United States Grand Prix race for the 2021 season has been announced.

-Back in July, COTA announced the 2020 race was canceled due to COVID-19.
+In 2020, COTA officials announced the race was canceled due to COVID-19.

-"The cancellation is prudent, but painful," COTA chairman Bobby Epstein said in a tweet on July 24.
+"The cancellation is prudent, but painful," COTA chairman Bobby Epstein said.
 "After a sold out 2019, advance ticket sale deposits were up nearly 250% over the prior year, and our staff was preparing our biggest year ever.
 We had secured blockbuster performers for the evening shows and the racing event this is fantastic.
 I'm disappointed for the fans, COTA employees, our community, and everyone in the Formula One Paddock, as I believe we all look forward to hat has become a wonderful annual tradition.
 It is my hope that the pandemic will soon pass and we will celebrate 2021 with the greatest Formula One United States Grand Prix ever!"